aaron-grau/curic/sql/projects/url_shortener/README.md

 ### Overview

-Now we're going to write a very simple command-line interface in `bin/cli` (we will write this as a command-line script and so we will omit the `.rb` extension.
+Now we're going to write a very simple command-line interface in `bin/cli`.
+We'll write this as a command-line script, we'll omit the `.rb` extension.
 Instead, we can write `#!/usr/bin/env ruby` on the first line of the file to tell the command-line interpreter that this is a ruby file.
-This is known as a [Shebang][shebang] ).
+This is known as a [Shebang][shebang].
 You already know how to do this -- you have written programs that had CLIs using functions like `puts` and `gets.chomp` (e.g., Chess, Minesweeper, &c.).

 [shebang]: https://en.wikipedia.org/wiki/Shebang_(Unix)